saltyorg/docs/docs/saltbox/basics/basics.md

 ### Fast Deployment

-- Have a system running in minutes with minimal input (a full server setup from scratch within minutes.
+- Have a system running in minutes with minimal input.

 ### Docker-Based Applications